 This is the biggest flea market in Paris where more than 2,000 traders welcome visitors in the avenues of the first antique market in the world.
 Le Marché aux Puces de Saint-Ouen has a huge variety of wares also from the XVIII and XIX centuries and it offers also a service of ‘personal shopper’ in different languages.

-It is open on Saturdays from 9 to 18, Sundays from 10 to 18 and Mondays from 10 17.
+It is open on Saturdays from 9 a.m. to 6 p.m., Sundays from 10 a.m. to 6 p.m. and Mondays from 10 a.m. to 5 p.m.
 It is located between Porte de Saint-Ouen and Porte de Clignancourt, Metro line 4 Porte de Clignancourt or 13 Garibaldi.